 The hardware UART used as a communication interface is mapped to pins PA2 and PA3 to be compatible with the built-in USB/UART converter on STM32 Nucleo development boards.
 This interface is functionally identical to the CDC/ACM connection, but the physical UART is necessarily slower and does not implement flow control.

 • Wireless connection

 A wireless connection is implemented using a radio module on the GEX board.
-To use it we need a counterpart, the wireless gateway, which connects to the PC using USB with CDC/ACM.
+To use it we need a counterpart, the wireless gateway, which connects to the PC via USB and acts as a CDC/ACM device.